ejgallego/coq/dev/doc/build-system.dune.md

 descriptions in the `dune-project` file; see Dune's manual for more details.

+## Native compute and native compilation

+Dune provides experimental support for native compilation, enabled using the `(mode native)` field in the `(coq.theory ...)` stanza.
+Given that native compilation is quite expensive, Dune won't compile native objects if the `dev` profile is the active one.

+This is a preliminary build setup and will change in the future as native object files will be generated separately.

 ## Stanzas

 `dune` files contain the so-called "stanzas", that may declare: